konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

 The proof file had a lot of `OMITTED` statements, and the job of the AI tools was to turn them into real proofs one by one.

-Every time, I was giving C1 the goal of closing 5 `OMITTED` statements.
-This worked well until 3-4 `OMITTED` statements were left.
+Every time, I was giving C1 the goal of closing five `OMITTED` statements.
+This worked well until three to four `OMITTED` statements were left.
 C1 was really stuck there.
 It actually hinted at potential problems with Lemma 8.
 But it was not sure.

 So I switched to C2.
 Then, something interesting happened.
 C2 simply ran [Apalache][] to check the inductiveness of Lemma 8 for $T = 2$.
 This is